Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Experiments

 \subsection{Person ReID}

 We compare our pipeline applied to the Unsupervised Person Re-Identification problem with relevant methods in the literature.
-The results are shown in Table~\ref{tab:state_of_art_reid}.
+The results are shown in Table~\ref{tab:state_of_art_reid}, and the main pros and cons for each method are presented in Table~\ref{tab:comparison_prior_art}.

-We outperform all methods in the fully-unsupervised setup, which is the most challenging, in all datasets regarding mAP and R1.
-More specifically, we outperform the recent ICE method by $3.9$ and $0.9$ percentage points (p.p.) in mAP and R1, respectively, in the Market dataset; and by $12.8$ and $9.2$ p.p. on MSMT17, the most challenging unsupervised ReID dataset.
-We also surpass the state-of-the-art method in the Duke dataset, RLCC, by $5.5$ and $0.7$ p.p. in mAP and R1, respectively.
-This shows the effectiveness of our model on the fully-unsupervised scenario without using any annotation regarding identity nor any other side information.
+We outperform all methods in the fully-unsupervised setup in the most challenging datasets, Duke and MSMT17, and obtain the second-best result in Market dataset, regarding mAP and R1.
+More specifically, we outperform the recent CACL method by $3.1$ and $1.3$ percentage points (p.p.) in mAP and R1, respectively, in the Duke dataset; and outperform ISE by $7.6$ and $3.5$ p.p. on MSMT17, the most challenging unsupervised ReID dataset.
+In the Market dataset, our results are the second best, considering mAP and R1.
+As we designed our method to tackle general and complex fully-unlabeled scenarios for multi-modal tasks, it achieves the best results in the most challenging datasets.
+The other methods were designed specifically for Person ReID and, for this reason, they are usually better in less complex datasets such as Market.
+This shows the effectiveness of our method in the fully-unsupervised scenario.

 Other works assume metadata, such as camera labels and tracklets, but no identity information.
 In Table~\ref{tab:state_of_art_reid}, we can see that the most helpful metadata is camera information.
-Person ReID is naturally a cross-camera retrieval task: a method must be able to retrieve (from the gallery) images of the same identity used as query, but seen from other cameras.
+Person ReID is naturally a cross-camera retrieval task: a method must be able to retrieve (from the gallery) images of the same identity used as a query but seen from other cameras.
 In this sense, camera information provides a significant impact if it is leveraged during training.
-This is evinced when we compare our results with the camera-based ICE.
-It considers camera proxies per cluster and pulls images from different cameras closer to overcome differences brought by different points-of-view.
-This seems especially beneficial in more complex datasets (MSMT17), in which the camera-based ICE outperforms our method by $2.0$ p.p. in R1.
+This is evinced when we compare our results with the camera-based method PPLR.
+It considers camera proxies per cluster and pulls images from different cameras closer to overcome differences brought by different points of view.
+This seems especially beneficial in more complex datasets (MSMT17), where PPLR outperforms our method by $5.1$ p.p. in R1.
+However, we still attain the best performance in mAP for this dataset among all methods in any category.
+The same conclusion is drawn for the Duke dataset where our method outperforms all prior art in all scenarios in terms of mAP and R1.

-Tracklet-based methods explore temporal information during training, but they are not as competitive as the camera-based ones.
+Tracklet-based methods explore temporal information during training but are not as competitive as camera-based ones.
 We outperform the state-of-the-art methods in all datasets by a large margin.